winster/springsecurity-keycloak/README.md

 * If `Client` is using `https` protocol with `Auth Server`, then `Resource Server` should also use `https` while validating the `token` against `Auth Server`.
 Otherwise `iss claim` check will fail

 * Spring Oauth Jose library 5.3.3 still uses RestTemplate

+* With access token lifespan at 1 minute, causes the Client to request for new token every time.
+Client's scheduled job runs every 10 seconds.
+Changing the lifespan to 5 minutes seems to resolve the issue.
+OTOH, explicit logout of sessions from Auth Server does not seem to have any effect on Client or Resource Server.
+Yet to explore further...